wildeyedskies/vortaro/README.md

 ## App Architecture
 Senreta Vortaro is written in the Kotlin language for Android.

-Currently the app loads the espdic, etymology and transitiveco files into memory.
-Espdic is stored as an arraylist and etymology and transitiveco are stored as hashmaps.
-This can take several seconds, especially on older devices.
-I'm not sure of an easier way to do this.
+Currently the app loads the espdic, etymology and transitiveco data from an SQLite database that is copied into the data folder when the app is first launched.
+Both English and Esperanto words are indexed in the database file, and searching is performed in a background thread.
+The current setup should be fairly performant.

 The app displays output in a RecyclerView.
 Currently only exact matches to the english and esperanto words are included.
 Inexact matches will need to be added later, but they need to be sorted after exact matches.